Introduction to Statistical Analysis – MATH 211

 Rationale

-As members of a society increasingly devoted to the use and misuse of numbers, students must learn to correctly interpret statistical presentations in all areas and especially in their major fields.
-This course is designed to give the students a working knowledge of statistics with an emphasis on application rather than theory.
+As a member of a society increasingly devoted to the use and misuse of numbers, the student must learn to correctly interpret statistical presentations in all areas and especially in his/her major fields.
+This course is designed to give the student a working knowledge of statistics with an emphasis on application rather than theory.

 Course Assignment